Alec Gargett

 (1.1_Efficiency_Loans)

-Provide zero-interest loans for purchases that reduce costs and increase efficiency such as purchasing electric cars, switching to electric heating, adding solar water heating, buying a vehicle-to-home inverter, or repainting a dark roof to a heat-reflecting white.
+Provide zero-interest loans and subsidies for purchases that reduce costs and increase efficiency such as purchasing electric cars, switching to electric heating, adding solar water heating, buying a vehicle-to-home inverter, or repainting a dark roof to a heat-reflecting white.
 This will be designed to reduce prices by providing only enough to make the difference up to a target price.

 Provide cheap electricity and cheap healthy foods